library(palmerpenguins)

 11.1 What hypothesis do you want to test?

-The first and most important thing to do when you are tempted to check for statistical significance is this: Ask yourself what you really want to know.
-With the existence of fast computers, R, and thousands of packages implementing thousands of methods, we can conduct hypothesis tests as fast as we can think of them.
+The first and most important thing to do when you are tempted to check for statistical significance is this: Ask what you really want to know.
+With fast computers, R, and thousands of packages implementing thousands of methods, we can conduct hypothesis tests as fast as we can think of them.
 But we must take care to ensure those tests will actually answer our questions.

 Let’s consider a hypothetical example described by Bolles (1962):